Charles Borromeo: Sources

-Legacy

 Il Sancarlone (The huge Saint Charles): colossal statue of Carlo Borromeo erected in Arona, Italy in 1697.
 The work of Giovanni Battista Crespi, the statue is 23 m tall and stands on a plinth 12 m in height.

+Legacy

 Borromeo's correspondence shows his influential position in Europe during his lifetime.
 The popes under whom he served sought his advice.
 The Catholic sovereigns of Europe – Henry III of France, Philip II of Spain, Mary, Queen of Scots – and others showed how they valued his influence.
 Cardinal Valerio of Verona said of him that Borromeo was "to the well-born a pattern of virtue, to his brother cardinals an example of true nobility."
 Cardinal Baronius styled him "a second Ambrose, whose early death, lamented by all good men, inflicted great loss on the Church."

 Late in the sixteenth or at the beginning of the seventeenth century, Catholics in England circulated among themselves a "Life of St. Charles".